 Pakistan blocks access to Wikipedia over ‘blasphemous’ content

-Pakistan’s Telecommunication Authority asked Wikipedia to block 'sacrilegious' content on Wednesday
+The country’s telecommunications authority had asked Wikipedia to block ‘sacrilegious’ content

-Pakistan has banned Wikipedia the online encyclopedia failed to comply with orders to take down blasphemous content.
+Pakistan has banned Wikipedia after the encyclopedia failed to comply with orders to take down blasphemous content.

-In a statement this week, the Pakistan Telecommunication Authority (PTA) said that it had degraded Wikipedia’s services in the country on “account of not blocking or removing sacrilegious content.”
+In a statement this week, the Pakistan Telecommunication Authority (PTA) said that it had degraded Wikipedia’s services in the country on “account of not blocking or removing sacrilegious content”.

-“Wikipedia was approached for blocking/removal of the said contents by issuing a notice under applicable law & court order(s).
+“Wikipedia was approached for blocking/removal of the said contents by issuing a notice under applicable law & court order[s].
 An opportunity of hearing was also provided, however, the platform neither complied by removing the blasphemous content nor appeared before the Authority,” the statement said.

-On Saturday, PTA spokesperson Malahat Obaid said the ban had primarily been imposed for non-compliance with the orders, reported Dawn News.
+PTA spokesperson Malahat Obaid said the ban had primarily been imposed for non-compliance with the orders, reported Dawn News.

 “The decision can be reviewed once Wikipedia removes sacrilegious content that has been identified by the regulatory authority,” he was quoted as saying.